zerodays/remix-template/README.md

 In this project, files and folders with a double underscore (`__`) in their filename or folder name are treated as special.
 Specifically:

-- A file named `__guarded.tsx` in the `__guarded` folder is used as the layout for all routes within that folder.
+- A file named `__guarded.tsx` next to the `__guarded` folder is used as the layout for all routes within that folder.
 This is a key feature of the routing convention used in this template.
 This approach helps in grouping routes that share common layouts or behavior.

 Example:

-- `__guarded/__guarded.tsx` will act as a layout for every page inside the `__guarded` folder.
+- `__guarded.tsx` will act as a layout for every page inside the `__guarded` folder.

 ## 🗂️ Folder Structure Example